Where art thou, that love that once was mine?

 I can revel in your sweet fragrance and gentle sounds

 You are like a mother’s bosom

 My how I’ve longed for thee, when long ago I balked at you, with boredom and youthful impatience

 My how the tides of life have changed me!

 You are a gift dear, sweet, nothingness

 a little bit

-*In our materialistic, work-driven North American culture, we often feel guilty to take a restful respite or the vacation time we have earned due to obligations, because we may miss out on an opportunity, or we are fearful of losing our “edge” in the workplace.
-Please know that connecting to the core of who you are is as essential as breathing for your long term happiness and self-fulfillment.
+In our materialistic, work-driven North American culture, we often don’t take a restful respite or the vacation time we have earned due to obligations, because we may miss out on an opportunity, or we are fearful of losing our “edge” in the workplace.
+Please know that connecting to the core of who you are is as essential as breathing for your long-term happiness and self-fulfillment.
 Positions and titles may come and go, but your inner connection remains and grows as you nurture it.

 When life gives you lemons,